-Aluminum cladding is available in a wide variety of colors, including custom color matching, and does not need to be painted.
+Because aluminum cladding is available in a wide variety of colors, including custom color matching, it does not need to be painted.
 The aluminum used in cladding can be rolled or extruded aluminum.
 Extruded aluminum is heavier duty and generally performs better than rolled aluminum.

-Awning windows feature one sash that is hinged at the top and swings outward.
-These windows are often placed above or below other windows and doors for additional ventilation.
-They open and close with the turn of one easy to reach handle which is located on the bottom of the window frame.
+Awning windows have one hinged sash at the top that swings outward.
+Often placed above or below other windows and doors, awning windows offer additional ventilation.
+They open and close with the turn of one easy-to-reach handle located on the bottom of the window frame.

-Casement windows feature one sash that is hinged on one side and swings outward.
-They open and close with the turn of one easy-to-reach handle which is located on the bottom of the window frame.
+Casement windows feature a hinged sash on one side that swings outward.
+They open and close with the turn of one easy-to-reach handle located on the bottom of the window frame.

-Double Hung windows have two operating sashes – one on the top that slides down and one at the bottom that slides up.
-These windows offer great ventilation.
+Double Hung windows have two operating sashes – one on the top that slides down, and one at the bottom that slides up.
+Because both sashes open, these windows offer great ventilation.
 They also have an EZ Tilt option which allows both sashes to tilt in from the top for easy cleaning.